hpcuantwerpen/UAntwerpen-modules/docs/scripts.md

   directory) of the repository with all custom EasyBuild files.

-  The default is `UAntwerpen-easybuild` located two directories towards the root of the directory in which the `prepare_calcua.sh` script is located.
+  The default is `UAntwerpen-easybuild` located two directories towards the root of the directory in which the `prepare_ClusterMod.sh` script is located.

 -  `-s` or `--systemdefinition`: The system definition file, with an absolute path or path relative to the current directory.

-   The default is `etc/SystemDefinition.lua` located in the parent directory of the directory where the `prepare_calcua.sh` script is found.
+   The default is `etc/SystemDefinition.lua` located in the parent directory of the directory where the `prepare_ClusterMod.sh` script is found.

 - `-r` or `--repair`: Runs the script in repair mode.